 - 1. Have students compare their seeds.
 Ask prompting questions: Did you find any seeds you recognise?
 Can you identify any seeds from weeds or grass?
 How do the seeds differ? - 2.
-Provide copies of the Seed Packet worksheet found in the Resource section of this document. - 3.
-Guide students to create their own seed packet.
+The Teacher Support PowerPoint presentation gives examples of specific Australian plants and seed collecting techniques that are interesting for students to look at. - 3.
+Provide copies of the Seed Packet worksheet found in the Resource section of this document. - Guide students to create their own seed packet.
 Using small envelopes or the provided template (cut out and glue), make a seed packet for one of the types of seeds that were found.
 Students will need to: - Identify their seed using a seed chart. - Work out the species of plant they think the seed is from. - Write the plant name and draw a picture of the plant on the front of their packet. - Write the date they collected the seed and where they collected it from. - Research and write instructions for growing their seed on the reverse side.